Alabama |

 Utah |

-- Reopening: Get the latest COVID-19 emergency orders, vaccination information and updates to Utah’s mask mandate here.
+- Reopening: Get the latest state and local COVID-19 emergency orders, vaccination information and updates in Utah here.

 - Masks: The state legislature has passed a measure that will end the statewide mask mandate on Saturday, April 10.
 Gov. Spencer Cox is not expected to veto the measure.